GetStream/Winds/README.md

 Next, we need to run 2 cronjobs to ensure we keep on reading RSS articles and update the site's favicons.
 To make it easy to keep these cronjobs up and running, we use the amazing [PM2](https://github.com/Unitech/pm2) library:

 ```
-pm2 start process.json
+pm2 start process_dev.json
 ```

-This command runs 2 cronjobs and the app on port 80.
-You can change the port in `process.js`.
+This command runs 3 cron jobs and the app on port 1337.
+You can change the port in `process_dev.json`.
+Alternatively, you can use `process_prod.json`.
+The production config uses a background worker for scraping the RSS feeds.
+It will work better if you expect to scrape thousands of feeds.

 **Development**